Table of Contents

 DfE says "students can only be enrolled at one institution (the "home" institution), and that one institution takes on the responsibility for claiming all the relevant funding for the student.
 So, if a home-educated student wants to take courses at more than one college, then the college where the majority of learning is taking place has to take the responsibility to be the "home" institution and claim all the funding for the student, then pass across the relevant part to the other college(s) involved.
 There would have to be some agreement between the colleges ahead of the funding claim, for this to be able to happen."

 In addition DfE says "for home-educated students, there are no age restrictions for funding purposes, it is for the college to decide whether they wished to take younger students onto their courses.
 If they agree to take a younger home-educated student onto their courses, then we will fund in the usual way."

 Where a home educated 14/15 year old needs additional support, the college enters this information on the ILR in November and it will count towards the amount which the college receives in lagged funding next year.
-Where the student has low to moderate additional support needs the unique determining factor for funding eligibility will be the individual student's postcode.
-Where a home educated 14/145 year old has high additional support needs, the college will ask the LA for a top-up in the current academic year, record this on the ILR, and receive an additional £6k the following year.
+Where the student has low to moderate additional support needs the unique determining factor for funding eligibility will be the individual student's postcode (disadvantaged uplift postcode dataset).
+Where a home educated 14/145 year old has high additional support needs, the college will ask the LA for a top for the current academic year, record this on the ILR, and receive an additional £6K the following year.